SergioMerida/frontend-knockoutjs/README.md

 Answer the following questions in the [reflection.txt](README.md) file.

 1. What did you learn about KnockoutJS?
-2. What is MVVC?
+2. What is MVVM?
 Why is it usefull?
 3. What does the data-bind attribute do?
 4. What does the following code do? ```ko.applyBindings(viewModel);```